NetworkBlockDevice/nbd/doc/proto.md

       `NBD_REP_INFO` replies, but a SELECTIVETLS server MAY do so if this is a TLS-only export.
-    - `NBD_REP_ERR_BLOCK_SIZE_REQD`: The server requires the client to negotiate `NBD_OPT_BLOCK_SIZE` prior to entering transmission phase, because the server will be using non-default block sizes.
+    - `NBD_REP_ERR_BLOCK_SIZE_REQD`: The server requires the client to request block size constraints using `NBD_INFO_BLOCK_SIZE` prior to entering transmission phase, because the server will be using non-default block sizes constraints.
+The server MUST NOT send this error if block size constraints were requested with `NBD_INFO_BLOCK_SIZE` with the `NBD_OPT_INFO` or `NBD_OPT_GO` request.
+The server SHOULD NOT send this error if it is using default block size constraints or block size constraints negotiated out of band.
-      In this case, the server SHOULD first send at least an `NBD_REP_INFO` reply with `NBD_INFO_BLOCK_SIZE` data.
-This
-      error MUST NOT be used if the client has already negotiated `NBD_OPT_BLOCK_SIZE`.

     Additionally, if TLS has not been initiated, the server MAY reply with `NBD_REP_ERR_TLS_REQD` (instead of `NBD_REP_ERR_UNKNOWN`) to